Excessive Heat Warning issued for Clay, Jackson, Platte by NWS - NewsBreak

 Excessive Heat Warning issued for Clay, Jackson, Platte by NWS

-Effective: 2021-08-10 15:06:00 CDT Expires: 2021-08-12 20:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-12 03:53:00 CDT Expires: 2021-08-12 20:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Clay; Jackson; Platte EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM CDT THURSDAY * WHAT...Dangerously hot conditions with heat index values up to 109. * WHERE...In Kansas, Leavenworth, Johnson KS and Wyandotte Counties.
+Target Area: Clay; Jackson; Platte EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM CDT THIS EVENING * WHAT...Dangerously hot conditions with heat index values up to 110 degrees.
+Low this morning will only dip down to the upper 70s to low 80s. * WHERE...In Kansas, Leavenworth, Johnson KS and Wyandotte Counties.
 In Missouri, Jackson, Platte and Clay Counties. * WHEN...Until 8 PM CDT Thursday. * IMPACTS...Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov

 Comments / 0